SevenShepherd/SevenShepherd.github.io/_posts/2024-06-10-righteousness.markdown

 --

 <sup style="font-weight:bold;">§</sup> Dr. J. I. Packer (PhD, University of Oxford), Concise Theology.
 31. Original Sin.
 On [faith](https://youtu.be/jOFsFgUUdZo), on [repentance](https://youtu.be/gExLXpPJDd8).
 Board of Governors' Professor of Theology, Regent College.
 He was a prolific writer, and he also served on the translation board of the English Standard Version of the Bible.
-The 2005 Time listed him as one of the 25 most influential evangelicals. **During his time at Oxford, Packer attended lectures by C. S. Lewis, and hearing Lewis greatly affected his spiritual thinking.**
+The 2005 Time listed him as one of the 25 most influential evangelicals.
+During his time at Oxford, Packer attended lectures by **C.S.
+Lewis**, and hearing Lewis greatly affected his spiritual thinking.

 <script>
     var refTagger = {